For agreements for the sale of residential property or rural land

 In relation to giving the client a copy of the unsigned agreement and consumer guide, a Saturday is not recognised as a business day.

-Section 55 of the Act requires that a copy of the agency agreement signed by the licensee must be served on the client within 48 hours of the client having signed it, or the agent’s right to receive payment for commission and expenses may be lost.
+Yes.
+Section 55 of the Act requires that a copy of the agency agreement signed by the licensee must be given to the client within 48 hours of signing it, or the agent’s right to receive payment for commission and expenses may be lost.